UPDATED FEB 21, 2020

 This small park is easily accessible, but also easy to miss.
 It’s in North Boulder, back near a neighborhood, but it is so worth the trip.
 A loop around the area’s scenic lake is just about 1.5 miles, but connects to Four Mile Creek Trailhead and to the Old Kiln Trail (0.8 miles).
 Look for birds, prairie dogs, mule deer, fox, and rattlesnakes along the trail (though you might want to keep your distance!).

 Sitting at over 8,000 feet above sea level, Mags is not for the faint of heart.
 Park about four to five miles up the road at the end of the pavement—which also happens to be the steepest paved and maintained road in the country—and head up (and up) on the dirt/gravel path until you get to the turnaround point at the Peak-to-Peak highway in Nederland.
-You’ll be surrounded by peaceful forests, and may even get passed by an elite runner or the CU Cross Country team.
-You’re really in for a treat — the whole thing is about 15 miles up and back down, and is quite possibly one of the most notorious training runs in the United States.
+You’ll be surrounded by peaceful forests and may even get passed by an elite runner or the CU Cross Country team.
+You’re really in for a treat — the whole thing is about 15 miles up and back down, and it is quite possibly one of the most notorious training runs in the United States.

 Remember earlier when we said that Meyers Homestead Trail was for beginners?
 Well, when you are ready to test your skills, head to Mount Sanitas.
 There are a couple shorter, one- to two-mile(ish) loops, but jump on the full, 3.2-mile loop to the top for a real challenge (hope you like hills!).
 You’ll gain approximately 1,300 feet of elevation on the way up, and Sanitas can take even strong runners an hour or more to complete.